TheStanHo/TheStanHo.github.io/content/sections/about/about.md

 After working on this.
 I decided for a new challenge and moved to Frontiers a publishing company with the goal of making Science opening.

 I've always had an interest in technology, problem solving and learning.
-Working in DevOps allows me to combine all those aspects together while benefiting others.
+Working in DevOps allows me to combine all those aspects together into a career that benefits others

 Photo by <a href="https://unsplash.com/@ikukevk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Kevin Ku</u></a> on Unsplash